 Where am I happiest?
 Outside of course.
 Take me on a trail and I’ll love you forever and ever and ever.
 Take me to Watkins Glen Gorge Trail and we are on like Donkey Kong!

-Wait… except the guy I hiked the Tuckerman Ravine on Mt.
-Washington in New Hampshire with in my early 20’s, he’s ancient history.
+Total disclaimer – I am out of love with the guy I hiked the Tuckerman Ravine on Mt.
+Washington in New Hampshire with.
+I was in my early 20’s and he’s ancient history.
 That hike was great though!

-Prior to my registration and attendance to TBEX, which is a travel blogging conference that was held in Corning, New York in September of this year, I was honestly not very familiar with the Finger Lakes area of New York State.
+Prior to my registration and attendance at TBEX, which is a travel blogging conference that was held in Corning, New York in September in 2018, I was honestly not very familiar with the Finger Lakes area of New York State.
 And I’m a little ashamed of that because it’s only a 4-5 hour drive from Toronto.

 In my defence, it is a different country.

-The Finger Lakes are 11 glacial lakes, all of which are shaped like fingers, located in the central region of New York state.
-The region is perhaps best known for its impressive gorges, which were shaped by water and ice over some 10,000 years.
+The Finger Lakes are 11 glacial lakes, all of which are shaped like fingers.
+Located in the central region of New York state, the region is best known for its impressive gorges.
+The gorges were shaped by water and ice over some 10,000 years.

 Where is Watkins Glen?

 Watkins Glen is an Upstate New York village in Schuyler County.
 When I think back about what I remember most of the village of Watkins Glen, it is the deep and proud race car history and Watkins Glen State Park.
 For a half-day activity, hiking the Watkins Glen Gorge Trail is one of my top recommendations.